Pickslanting Concepts

 Here’s Marty Friedman’s famously recognizable picking hand setup:

 The slant of the pick toward the left in this closeup shot is pickslanting.
-Specifically, this is downward pickslanting, after the way both the pick and the arm itself slouch toward the floor to achieve the orientation.
+Specifically, this is downward pickslanting, after the way the pick appears to tilt toward the floor to achieve this orientation.
 We sometimes abbreviate this as DWPS for short.

 The inverse orientation is upward pickslanting or UWPS, in which the pick appears to slant toward the ceiling.
 Here’s sweep master Frank Gambale: